Heads Up!

 Hard hats are so common these days—more than six million are sold yearly—that we rarely consider where they came from.
 To see how far we've come, though, we need to know how it all started.

-THE REMARKABLE (AND ALSO CRINGEY) EVOLUTION OF HARD HATS
+THE REMARKABLE EVOLUTION OF HARD HATS

 One of the oldest protective hats ever found was from Greece's Bronze Age (around the 17th century BCE).
 It was made by attaching slices of ivory to a leather cap and was absolute garbage at protecting the wearer from injury.